permafrost06/contacts-manager-wp/README.md

 Run `npm run build` to generate production bundle.

+## Export to `.zip`

+Run `npm run export` to generate production bundle and compress the plugin into an archive that is ready to be installed in wordpress.

 ## HMR Instructions

 To use HMR, load the js bundle from WDS e.g. `http://localhost:8081/main.js` instead of the assets folder in the [`Assets.php`](https://github.com/permafrost06/contacts-manager-wp/blob/admin-vue-integration/includes/Assets.php#L30) file.
 This must be changed back in all other cases.